 Big Jake is a Belgian draft horse.
 Another large draft horse was Brooklyn Supreme, who stood 78 inches tall and weighed 3,200 pounds.

-#4 The Australian Harsh Weather Breed: Australian Draught Horse- 68 Inches Tall and 1,980 Pounds
+#4 Biggest Horses: Australian Draught Horse- 68 Inches Tall and 1,980 Pounds

 Farmers developed the Australian draught horse about 1850 as activity turned from prospecting to farming, and they needed a faster alternative than bullocks.
 These horses come in all colors.
 The legs have feathering.
 Breeders see excessive white markings as a fault because of Australia’s harsh weather.